Bursectomy - Surgical Bursa Removal

-This phase of your rehabilitation will focus on an increase in activity level in order to regain full range of motion (ROM) and muscle strength in your arm.
-Your doctor or physical therapist will increase your activity by introducing the regular use of a rowing machine, weight press or pull-down machines.
+This phase of your rehabilitation will focus on an increase in activity level in order to regain full range of motion (ROM) and muscle strength in the area of the surgery.
+Your doctor or PT may increase your activity by introducing the regular use of a rowing machine, weight press or pull-down machines.

-Use a T•Shellz Wrap (Deep Tissue Therapy) BEFORE workouts and a Cold Compress or Ice Pack after work-outs.
+We generally recommend clients to consider using a TShellz Wrap® BEFORE workouts and a Cold Compress or Ice Pack after work-outs.
 This protocol will go a long way to maintaining overall tissue stretchability, reduce re-injury risk, and treat any pain, swelling or inflammation due to overexertion of the joint.

 Post-OP Phase 4: Return to Regular Use & Activity

 Depending on your job (and whether your occupation has contributed to causing your condition), you may be able to return back to work from within 6 to 12 weeks after the surgery.
 Overall healing of the joint after surgery may take upwards of 6 to 12 months, which means you may not be able to return to sports or do heavy, forceful activities until a year has passed after your surgery.